Huimincheng2015/Huimincheng.github.io/_pages/publications.md

 [13] Liu, X, Cheng, H. M., and Zhang, Z. Y. (2019).
 Evaluation of community detection methods.
 IEEE Transactions on Knowledge and Data Engineering, 32, 1736 - 1746.
 [14] Francis, M., Cheng, H. M., Ma, P., and Grider, A. (2019).
 Genomic characterization of the zinc transcriptional regulatory element reveals potential functional roles of ZNF658.
-Biolog￾ical Trace Element Research, 192(2), 83-90.
+Biological Trace Element Research, 192(2), 83-90.
 [15] Zhang, Z. Y., Gai, Y., Wang, Y. F., Cheng, H. M., and Liu, X. (2018).
 On equivalence of likelihood maximization of stochastic block model and constrained nonnegative matrix factorization.
 Physica A: Statistical Mechanics and its Applications, 503, 687-697.